Lincolnshire lines of the Great Northern Railway: The GN and GE Joint Line

 The haulage of coal from Yorkshire and Nottinghamshire to the south of England and East Anglia was extremely lucrative, and for many years the Great Eastern Railway, connecting the GNR at Peterborough, had sought to get a larger part of the trade.
 Several attempts had been made to be permitted to build northwards, consistently refused by Parliament.
-The GNR could see that Parliamentary opinion was moving in favour of the GER and that it was only a matter of time before that company was granted its desire.
+The GNR could see that parliamentary opinion was moving in favour of the GER and that it was only a matter of time before that company was granted its desire.
 The GNR proposed a Joint Line between Doncaster and March; this would involve a new line from Spalding to Lincoln, and transfer of the Lincoln – Gainsborough – Doncaster (Black Carr Junction) line to joint control.
 This became the Great Northern and Great Eastern Joint Line, implemented in 1882 and 1883.

 The Great Eastern route from March to Huntingdon was also transferred to joint control.
 The GER profited immensely from this new arrangement, bringing coal to East Anglia, and also to London via Cambridge.
 The March to Huntingdon transfer was supposed to enable the GNR to use that line for mineral traffic to avoid the congested lines south of Grantham, but the route involved reversal at St Ives, and was of limited practical value.

 The GNR chairman defended the scheme on the basis that sharing the Joint Line was better than enabling the GER to build a competing line.
 The line from Spalding to Ruskington opened on 6 March 1882.
 The GNR March-Spalding, and the GER Huntingdon-St Ives and Needingworth junction-March lines were transferred to the Joint Committee.
-The remainder of the new line, Ruskington to Sincil junction, Lincoln, and an avoiding line, in July and August 1882.
+The remainder of the new line, Ruskington to Sincil junction, Lincoln, and an avoiding line, opened in July and August 1882.